MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

     >**Note**: This repository contains playbooks for creating a wide range of resources, some of which we will use in the lab.

-#### Task 4: Create and configure Azure Active Directory service principal
+#### Task 4: Create and configure Azure Active Directory managed identity

-In this task, you will generate an Azure AD service principal in order to facilitate non-interactive authentication of Ansible, which is necessary to access Azure resources.
-You will also assign to the service principal the Contributor role on the resource group you created in the previous task.
+In this task, you will generate an Azure AD managed identity in order to facilitate non-interactive authentication of Ansible, which is necessary to access Azure resources.
+You will also assign to the managed identity the Contributor role on the resource group you created in the previous task.

 1. In the Bash session in the Cloud Shell pane, within the SSH session to the newly deployed Azure VM, run the following to sign in to the Azure AD tenant associated with your Azure subscription: